akka-tracing-tool/akka-tracing-couchdb-collector/README.md

     {
-      host = "localhost" // Host to replicate database to port = 5984 // Port that the target CouchDB is listening on user = test //
-      password = test //
-      useHttps = true
-      createDb = true // If the replication should create target databases }
+      host = "localhost" // Host to replicate database to port = 5984 // Port that the target CouchDB is listening on user = test // User on the target CouchDB to use for authentication password = test // Password on the target CouchDB to use for authentication useHttps = true // If the client should use HTTPS protocol (recommended) createDb = true // If the replication should create target databases (requires admin privileges on target CouchDB) }
   ]
 }